Welcome to another Wacky Workshops project – Goddess of Glee friendship dolls.

 GODDESSES OF GLEE FRIENDSHIP DOLLS

-Years ago I did a TAFE course designed to help women gain the skills and confidence to re-enter the workforce after being stay at home mums.
+Years ago I did a TAFE course designed to help women gain the skills and confidence to re-enter the workforce after being a stay at home mums.

 At the end of the course, I wanted to give the other ladies, as well as the teachers, a gift to celebrate what we had achieved and the new friendships made.